hallambaker/Mathematical-Mesh/Web/Guide/password.md

 ````
->password
+>password get ftp.example.com
-ERROR - The command  is not known.
+ERROR - Object reference not set to an instance of an object.
 ````

 ### Using Credentials in scripts